moloy900/toolesy/pages/text-tool/ascii-art-generator.md

       <li><strong>Creative Hobbyists:</strong> Explore the artistic possibilities of text and characters</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is ASCII art and how does it work?</strong><br>
+    <p><strong>What is ASCII art and how does it work?</strong><br>
-      A: ASCII art uses text characters to create visual images.
+      ASCII art uses text characters to create visual images.
 Our generator analyzes your image's brightness levels and maps them to different characters - darker areas use denser characters (@, #), while lighter areas use sparser characters (., space).</p>

-    <p><strong>Q: What image formats are supported?</strong><br>
+    <p><strong>What image formats are supported?</strong><br>
-      A: You can upload JPG, PNG, GIF, WebP, and most common image formats.
+      You can upload JPG, PNG, GIF, WebP, and most common image formats.
 The tool works with both color and black-and-white images.</p>

-    <p><strong>Q: Is my image kept private and secure when I use this tool?</strong><br>
+    <p><strong>Is my image kept private and secure when I use this tool?</strong><br>
-      A: Absolutely.
+      Absolutely.
 All image processing happens locally in your browser.
 Your images are never uploaded to our servers, ensuring complete privacy and security.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our ASCII art generator is fully responsive and works perfectly on smartphones and tablets.</p>
+      Yes, our ASCII art generator is fully responsive and works perfectly on smartphones and tablets.</p>

-    <p><strong>Q: What's the maximum image size I can convert?</strong><br>
+    <p><strong>What's the maximum image size I can convert?</strong><br>
-      A: You can convert large images, but for best results we recommend images under 5MB.
+      You can convert large images, but for best results we recommend images under 5MB.
 The tool automatically optimizes processing for different image sizes.</p>

     <h3>Why Choose Our ASCII Art Generator?</h3>
     <p>Our <strong>online ASCII art generator</strong> stands out with its comprehensive feature set and user-friendly interface.
 Unlike simple converters, we offer advanced controls for character sets, image filters, and artistic effects.
 Your privacy is guaranteed as all processing happens locally in your browser.
 The tool is fast, reliable, and works seamlessly across all modern browsers without requiring plugins.</p>